BatchSync is a reliable and high speed solution for automating

 You can generate up to four different log files for each run of

 the sync task.
-The log files are: Transfer history log (shared summary
+The log files are: Transfer history log (a shared

-log file for all sync tasks), FTP command log, list of files transferred
+summary log file for all sync tasks), FTP command log, a log listing

 Edition adds support for FTPS and SFTP over SSH2